 Pile 'Em High or Keep It Low: How Many Pillows Should You Sleep With?

 So, how many pillows should you sleep with?
-Well, when it comes to quality zzzs, the number of pillows can have a significant impact.
+When it comes to quality sleep and comfort, the number of pillows matters.
 Are you one of those who stack multiple pillows for a comfy nest?
-Or do you prefer a more minimalist approach with 1 to 2 pillows?
+Or do you prefer a more minimalist approach with one or two pillows?

 Key Takeaways